 For many past students, the trip to Kruger National Park was the highlight of their entire South African experience.
 Kruger Park is the largest game reserve in South Africa and one of the best places in the world to see the “Big Five” (rhinos, leopards, lions, elephants and cape buffalo).
-As part of the South African Study Abroad Program this summer, Professor Uphoff will lead an optional trip to Kruger from July 3-7.
+As part of the South African Study Abroad Program this summer, Professor Uphoff will lead an optional trip to Kruger.

-We will leave Cape Town on Friday afternoon July 3 and fly to Johannesburg (OR Tambo airport).
-We will stay near the airport and leave early on Saturday, July 4 at 7:00 am and head to Kruger by vans.
+We will leave Cape Town and fly to Johannesburg (OR Tambo airport).
+We will stay near the airport and leave early in the morning and head to Kruger by vans.
 The trip will take about 4 1/2 hours.
 The first evening will be spent at Berg-en-dal, an enclosed camp in the southwest corner of the park.
 We will do a three-hour sunset drive in the park that afternoon led by a Kruger Park ranger.

 The next day we will drive through the park to the Lower Sabie camp located in one of the best game viewing areas of the park.
 We will stay two nights in bungalows located on the banks of the Sabie River.
 The second afternoon we will go on another three-hour sunset drive at Lower Sabie.
-On the morning of July 7, we will do a morning game drive and then leave the park around lunch to drive back to Johannesburg for an evening flight back to Cape Town.
+On the third morning, we will do a morning game drive and then leave the park around lunch to drive back to Johannesburg for an evening flight back to Cape Town.

 The trip will cost $500 and includes one night in Johannesburg and 3 nights in bungalows in Kruger Park at Berg-en-dal and at Lower Sabie, transportation to and from Johannesburg to the Park, daily self-drives in the park, two sunset game drives led by a Kruger Park Ranger and all conservation fees in Kruger.
 Food and drinks are not included but there are fully equipped kitchens in the bungalows and very reasonable restaurants available for those who do not want to cook.
 The flight to Johannesburg is not included and it generally costs between $85-185 roundtrip.